-((() (0000) () (if class of 2022 or before) Class of 2023 or after: Take Praxis I or submit your SAT/ACT scores to the Field Experience and Assessment Coordinator Additional expectations If standardized test scores are lower than national average, students will meet with the Director of Teacher Education to create a plan of action which may include courses or workshops that support their development in key academic areas.
-Minimum Grade Point Average Teacher candidates must have a 2.5 GPA in their overall course work, as well as a 2.75 in their major for the Class of 2023 and after; 2.5 GPA requirement for overall and major for the Class of 2022 and before.
-Departmental approval Teacher candidates' department of their major complete an approval rubric Celebrating Diversity Workshop Teacher candidates attend one Celebrating Diversity Workshop offered in both the fall and spring semesters; within two weeks of attending, candidates must submit a written reflection of the workshop to the Field Experience and Assessment Coordinator.
-Education Course Grade Teacher candidates must receive a C or higher in Requirement all required EDUC courses.
+Criteria Explanation Appropriate standardized tests Teacher candidates must take Praxis I or submit your SAT/ACT scores to the Field Experience and Assessment Coordinator.
+Additional expectations If standardized test scores are lower than national average, student will meet with the Director of Teacher Education to come up with a plan of action to build on their reading, writing or math skills in order to be more prepared for licensure tests.
+Minimum Grade Point Average Teacher candidates must have a 2.5 GPA in their overall course work, as well as a 2.75 in their major.
+Departmental approval Teacher candidates' department of their major complete an approval rubric Celebrating Diversity Workshop Teacher candidates attend one Celebrating Diversity Workshop offered in both the fall and spring semesters; within two weeks of attending, candidates must write a reflection, and submit it to the Field Experience and Assessment Coordinator.
+Education Course Grade Requirement Teacher candidates must receive a C or higher in any required EDUC courses.
 If a teacher candidate receives a C- or lower in a required EDUC course, they must retake it, earning a C or higher, to gain entry into the Teacher Education Program or remain in the Teacher Education Program if they have already been admitted.
 Residential Life clearance Teacher candidates must be in good standing with Residential Life.